FrederikSchaff/DOEsimple/readme.md

 fixed values.
 For latin hyper cube designs the [PyDOE](https://github.com/tisimst/pyDOE) library is used.

-For the latin hyper cube, if a small sample size is given, the maximum pair- wise correlation is minised.
-If a larger sample is given, the distribution is such that the minimum distance between points is maximised AND the points are centered within intervals
+For the latin hyper cube, the optimisation approach can be specified (deault: correlation), alongside with the number of iterations.
+See [PyDOE](https://github.com/tisimst/pyDOE) for more information.

 ##Usage
 You can call the program via command line, using the following arguments, the